 A Season as a Ski Photographer

-I moved to Taos in 2018 knowing I’d be working for Taos Ski Valley, the best ski resort in New Mexico, known worldwide for their advanced terrain.
+I moved to Taos in 2018 knowing I’d be working for Taos Ski Valley, known worldwide for their advanced terrain.
 I was going to get to work in the mountains and ski for free, a dream come true!
 I took the first job they gave me.
 Well, I applied for it, followed up, and basically demanded an interview.
 I had to get out of Texas and needed to align my life so I could ski again.
 The job was Guest Services Supervisor at The Blake Hotel.
 I leaned heavily on the motel experience I gained from 2016-2017 in Salida, Colorado working for my friend at his new venture, “The Amigo Motor Lodge”.
 I have to say that managing staff, catering to hotel guest needs, and being an expert at the most unintuitive software ever was more of what I did than skiing.
 But it didn’t matter, I was able to drive up to the mountains each day, live in a home with a great view, and ski a fair amount.
 I was able to ski 55 days during the ‘18-’19 season!

 I spent over a year at the hotel making people happy through the ski season and summer’s slower, but event-packed, weekends.
 I got to the point where I felt confident doing just about everything that the job entailed.
 I was, of course, still photographing for fun but mostly landscapes and life documentation.
 Then, I learned the Taos Ski Valley Marketing team was looking for a Content Creator.
 I applied, interviewed, and quickly found out that I got the job.
 I felt bad leaving the team at the hotel, but I was going to get paid to ski and take photos… literally my dream job.